austinhutchen/cMalloc/README.md

 There is a scoring program, called `./grade-malloc.py` that will compile your program and run the test cases.
 This will report a grade.

-Your grade on the "does it work" portion of the machine problem is computed by the `grade-malloc.py` script using the reported grade.
+Grading on the "does it work" portion of the machine problem is computed by the `grade-malloc.py` script using the reported grade.

 The scoring function is based on using the `https://coding.csel.io` machines and